 Apparently today is empanada day and when I found that out, I knew it was the prompt I needed to make some new empanadas as I hadn't posted any in so long.
 In fact I haven't even made any since I shared my Greek-ish vegetable empanadas when I shared news of our new addition-to-be, who is now six months old!

-I used the same empanada dough for these that I used before (and for my chocolate chip and pumpkin empanadas) as it's both relatively healthy and very forgiving about not really cracking etc. Plus, it whizzes up really quickly with a food processor.
+I used the same empanada dough for these that I used before as it's both relatively healthy and very forgiving about not really cracking etc. Plus, it whizzes up really quickly with a food processor.
 It is a savory dough, but given the sweetness of the filling it actually works really well in contrast.

 As with any empanada, the trickiest bit is probably filling them, in particular trying to get the balance between having enough filling and overfilling.
 Especially with a gooey filling like these strawberry empanadas, leaks can be a little messy!
 Mine did leak slightly but the majority of the filling is dense enough that you still have plenty left (and the gooey bits on the outside taste pretty good too).

 These strawberry empanadas have a delicious undertone of rosemary which gives a wonderfully aromatic flavor to the sweet filling.
 I added some chocolate chips in there too which are, of course, pretty tasty, but you can miss these out if you like - the strawberry filling is fantastic in itself.
 I made these strawberry empanadas a small-ish size so they make the perfect little snack, but you could make them bigger if you prefer.

 - 1 lb strawberries 450g

-- 4 tbsp honey
+- 4 tablespoon honey

-- 2 tsp fresh rosemary finely chopped
+- 2 teaspoon fresh rosemary finely chopped

 - 1 cup whole wheat flour 135g